zio/zio-http/docs/reference/index.md

 ### 1.Routes

-The `Routes` provides input-dependent routing to different `Handler` values.

-The `Handler` and `Route` can be transformed to `Routes` by the `.toRoutes` method.
-To serve the routes, all errors should be handled by converting them into a `Response` using for example the `.handleError` method.
+The `Routes` is a collection of `Route` values.
+It can be created using its default constructor:

 ```scala mdoc:invisible
 import zio.http._